heikostark/cli-desktop/README.md

 - **Snap-to-grid**: on release, the icon's position is rounded to a 10×4 character grid; if it then overlaps another icon, the next free spot is searched for row by row (then column by column).
-With very small terminals or very many icons this search can hit the screen edges;
+With very small terminals or very many icons, this search can hit the screen edges;
   there's currently no scrolling/multi-page view.
 - **Shutting down via signal**: `SIGTERM`/`SIGHUP` (e.g. from
   `tmux kill-session` or a system shutdown) are caught and lead to an